Yash-Singh1/resize-obs-window/README.md

 # OBS Resize

-Resize and move your windows to prevent your OBS Webcam from blocking it.
+Resize your windows to prevent your OBS Webcam from blocking it.

 ## Permissions